AmadeusITGroup/opensource-manifesto/README.md

 E3.
 An engineer shall contribute to Inner and Open Source projects within the scope of their day-to-day work.
 [Contribute FOSS]

 E4.
-Any employee shall always act responsibly in Open and Inner Source communities, with care and respect in both content and communication, in order to uphold a positive image of themselves and the company.
+Any employee shall always act responsibly in Open and Inner Source communities, with care and respect in both content and communication, to uphold a positive image of themselves and the company.
 [Responsible FOSS Citizen]